jurdabos/Kick-the-Habit/README.md

 ```shell
 python test_dataframe.py
 ```
-This launches all the tests implemented for the project, both for the analytics module, both for the database connection.
+This launches all the tests implemented for the project, both for the analytics module and for the database connection.